sriramab/gamamanual/G__Documentation.md

 ### How to document operators

 A GAML operator is defined by a Java method annoted by the `@operator` annotation (see [the list of all annotations](G__DevelopingIndexAnnotations) for more details about annotations).
-In GAMA core, most of the operators are defined in the plugin `msi.gama.core` and in the package `msi.gaml.operators`.
+In the core of GAMA, most of the operators are defined in the plugin `msi.gama.core` and in the package `msi.gaml.operators`.

 The documentation generator will use information from:
 * the `@operator` annotation: